How Much Back Child Support Is A Felony In Texas

 Can My Driver’s License Be Suspended For Not Paying Child Support In Texas?

 Have you ever thought about how your financial responsibilities can impact your daily life?
-In Texas, failing to pay child support can indeed lead to serious consequences, including the suspension of your driver’s license.
-This is a common enforcement action taken by the state to encourage compliance with child support orders.
+In Texas, failing to pay child support can lead to serious consequences, including the suspension of your driver’s license.
+This is a common enforcement tool used by the state to encourage compliance with child support orders.

 What Can I Do If The Non-Custodial Parent Is Not Paying Child Support?